 Exposure To Nature

 While you don’t have to go out into the country to find some sunshine and trees, you’ll definitely find more of it than you will in a city.
 Did you know that spending more time in a natural environment helps to improve your short term memory, it can lower your blood pressure and might even make you more creative.
+Of course, more exposure to nature can mean more animals are around, but you can practice humane pest control and take measures to remove food, easy home access and other factors that could draw animals to your home.

 There are benefits to living out in the country that you won’t find anywhere else, and while of course, it has its downsides, it really depends on how you live your life and what’s right for you.